 - In one such case, Radio Disney requested that "Weird Al" Yankovic change a line in "The Saga Begins" to make it more family friendly.
 Rather than throw off the whole song by changing two words, Al recorded a different version.
 He replaced "Do you see him hitting on the Queen?" with "Do you see him talking to the Queen?".

 - Get Back in the Closet: The station faced some backlash when they added Miley Cyrus' "Midnight Sky", making their own clean edit which changed "See my lips on her mouth, everybody's talkin' now" to "See my lips, see my lips, everybody's talkin' now".
 The later switch-up in the verse to "See his hands 'round my waist, thought you'd never be replaced" was not edited.

 - Halloween Episode: Monstober, a name shared with Disney Channels October campaign, had an annual playlist of songs such as the Glee casts Thriller/Heads Will Roll mashup.
 They would also play bumpers of voice clips from DC fare like Gravity Falls and Girl vs. Monster.

 - Mascot: From around 2014 on, they had ARDY, a living RDMA (a golden Mickey statuette wearing headphones.)

-- Slogan: Current is Your Music, Your Way but used to be Radio Disney, We're All Ears!
+- Slogan: The last one was Your Music, Your Way.
+It used to be Radio Disney, We're All Ears!